Limit theorems for Markov processes indexed by continuous time Galton--Watson trees: Examples

-\begin{rque} The examples (i-iii) satisfy the assumptions of Proposition \ref{propapplimeyntweedie}.
-If $b$ and $\sigma$ are bounded Lipschitz functions, $X$ is Feller (\eg Theorem 6.3.4 p.
-152 of \cite{stroockvaradhan}), and thus $Y$ is also Feller.
-The Feller property also holds for Ornstein-Uhlenbeck processes.
-The irreducibility property is well known for diffusions as (i) and (ii) and trivial for (iii). \end{rque}
+\upqed\end{pf} \begin{rque} The examples (i)--(iii) satisfy the assumptions of Proposition~\ref{propapplimeyntweedie}.
+If $b$ and $\sigma$ are bounded Lipschitz functions, $X$ is Feller (e.g., \cite {stroockvaradhan}, Theorem 6.3.4, page 152) and thus, $Y$ is also Feller.
+The Feller property also holds for Ornstein--Uhlenbeck processes.
+The irreducibility property is well known for diffusions as (i) and (ii) and trivial for (iii). \end{rque} \begin{rque} If there exists $K>0$ in Proposition \ref{propapplimeyntweedie} such that for every $|x|>K$, $2 b(x)/x+6 \sigma(x)/x^2<r'$ with $r'<r\int _0^1 (1-q^4)^2 G(dq)$, then we can use similar arguments as in the proof of Proposition \ref{propapplimeyntweedie}.
+We get that the auxiliary process $Y$ is geometrically ergodic with